 If you’re looking for other methods of contact and you only have a phone number, you can use a reverse phone append.
 This will take a phone number and provide you with lists of other contact information, like physical addresses and email addresses.
 Whatever contact information you’re looking to access as a collections attorney, a public and private records database will provide you with the most up-to-date data available for increased right-party contact.

 - Collections attorneys can use an address history search and utility listings data to glean insight into a debtor’s possible locations and skip trace that debtor for collection.

 - A phone append can provide collections attorneys with up-to-date contact information for debtors, even if they only have a small amount of information initially, for right-party contact.

-  - A reverse phone append, which provides information using a phone number, can also help collections attorneys skip trace and contact particularly hard-to-find debtors.
+- A reverse phone append provides additional information by using a phone number.
+This can also help collections attorneys skip trace, locate, and contact particularly hard-to-find debtors.